 Appropriately for themes of footballing purity, Hulshoff received his Ajax debut in the European Cup at Anfield.
 It was 1966 and Rinus Michels was 12 months into building arguably the greatest Ajax team.
 Soon after that cold December evening on Merseyside, Hulshoff went on to win three successive European Cups with ‘Gouden Ajax’ and deceive some of the continent’s best attackers.

 Coached by Michels, Ștefan Kovács, and George Knobel, and placed alongside other great Ajax defenders such as; Velibor Vasović, Horst Blankenburg and Tonnie Pronk, Hulshoff was a quick learner.
 Despite winning just 14 international caps, the prototype soon became a polished product.
-His six international goals are testament to his dead ball expertise and attacking awareness.
+His six international goals are a testament to his dead ball expertise and attacking awareness.

 The Netherlands is a small country and while the inner theories of Total Football remained in Amsterdam, safely locked inside the brains of a select few, it wasn’t long before the ball-playing centre-back became a replicated concept.